Carlie Cooper: MC2

 In the MC-2 Universe, where Peter Parker works with the police department after retiring as Spider-Man, Carlie is the person who gave Peter the idea to work with the police.

 Spider-Island

-During the Secret Wars storyline, a variation of Carlie Cooper resides on the Battleworld domain of Spider-Island.
-Carlie was mutated into a spider monster alongside Mary Jane Watson, Betty Brant, and Sharon Carter by the Queen and used as bait by the heroes.
-Spider-Man, Agent Venom, and Iron Goblin use Curt Connors's Lizard Formula to mutate the ladies into lizards, but free their minds from the Queen's control.
-Carlie later joined the resistance into attacking the Spider Queen's lair.
+An alternate universe version of Carlie Cooper appears in Secret Wars.
+This version was among those mutated into a spider monster by the Queen.
+Spider-Man, Agent Venom, and Iron Goblin use the Lizard formula to transform those affected into humanoid lizards, freeing them from the Queen's control.

 In other media

 Carlie Cooper appears as a non-playable character in Spider-Man Unlimited, voiced by Tara Platt.
 Another version based on her Spider-Island counterpart is playable.